MAKES 12 ROLLS -FREEZE LEFTOVERS FOR ANOTHER TIME.

 8. Once the dough is springy, divide the dough into 12 bread rolls.
 To get the perfect bread roll size, you may find a cutter will help.
 Cover the rolls over for 90 minutes to allow the rolls to double in size.
 Then, place in the fridge.

-9. After an hour, add the stock to the casserole, place the lamb back into the broth, then simmer on a low heat for 2 hours.
+9. After an hour, add the stock to the soup pan, place the lamb back into the broth, then simmer on a low heat for 2 hours.

 10. After 2 hours, add the pearl barley and cook for a further 2 hours.
 Cover and transfer in an air-tight container to fridge overnight.